-The main applicant must submit a completed and signed Main applicant letter (enclosure 4) to the application, regardless of grant type.
+The main applicant must submit a completed and signed Main Applicant Letter (Enclosure 4) with the application, regardless of the grant type.
 In this letter, the main applicant explains their prerequisites for and participation in the project.
 This includes, among other things, an organisational assessment where the main applicant answers a number of questions which, taken together, relate to their capacity to lead the proposed project.

-The enclosure also covers whether the main applicant had other/earlier SI-funded projects and what lessons or project results they may take with them from there.
+The enclosure also covers whether the main applicant has had other or previous SI-funded projects and what lessons or project results they may bring from those experiences.

 Finally, the enclosure includes a self-assessment of whether funds will be forwarded to partners within the project.
-Read more in section 10.2 Forwarding.
+Read more in section 10.2 "Forwarding".